-The third advice is similar, which is to avoid packing in lots of text in your slides.
+The third advice is similar, which is to avoid packing lots of text in your slides.
 The reason for this is that reading text requires focus, and that focus is diverted from listening to you talk.
 No one wants to sit at a presentation and just read the text from the slides.
-They do not want to see you just read the text form the slides in a mechanical way.
+They do not want to see you just read the text from the slides in a mechanical way.
 That sends the signal that sitting there and listening is a complete waste of time.
 In other words, it shows that you are unprepared and probably does not master the content of your presentation.

 Make graphs simple and readable

-The remaining advice focuses on many crucial things.
+The remaining advice focus on many crucial things.
 Practice the talk to finish within the required time frame.
 It is terribly tiresome when someone runs over their allotted time.
 After you have practiced it, practice the talk some more.
 In your last slide, put contact information and website links for more information.

 The presentation should not end abruptly.
 Wrap up the single, focused talk with the last couple of slides.
 Give the audience the pedagogical satisfaction they desire.
 Determine what content that needs explanations.
 Keep those explanations short and simple.
 Finally, instead of continually talking, a brief pause can give the audience the mental break they need to digest an important graph.